 A candidate for the Master of Science in Education with Special Education Certification Option will complete 30 graduate credits to obtain the Master's degree.
-Certification in Special Education may be pursued after the completion of the 18 credits of EDSP courses, including the culminating Special Education Internship experience in EDSP 506.
+Certification in Special Education may be pursued after the completion of the 18 credits of EDSP courses, including the culminating Special Education Internship experience in EDSP 506, and the three pre-requisite courses.